Jerrysuper123/CrytoNotes/README.md

 What is the use of segmenting above?

+## why do we sometimes need to manually install root cert in browser
+It could be in internal dev env, we are telling browser that we trust this CA
+- could be self-signed CA
+- Could be an entirely internal CA itself

 ### what is the purpose of cert
 - Authentication - we could identify the sources
 - Encryption - use public key to encrypt data